tvsnarayana/tech-interview-handbook/algorithms/matrix.md

 - Given an N x N matrix filled randomly with different colors (no limit on what the colors are), find the total number of groups of each color - a group consists of adjacent cells of the same color touching each other.
 - You have a 4 x 4 board with characters.
 You need to write a function that finds if a certain word exists in the board.
 You can only jump to neighboring characters (including diagonally adjacent).

+## Lyft

+- Count the number of islands in a binary matrix of 0's and 1's.

 ## Palantir

 - Check a 6 x 7 Connect 4 board for a winning condition.